 We call it “The Green Season” now…because “rainy season” was misleading.
 There are many bright, beautiful days during the months of the Southwest Monsoon (about mid-May through October) here on the Andaman Sea coast of southern Thailand.
 But there are days of glorious, refreshing, cooling rains.
 Our perspective on rainy days is important…many might see

-Little Red clutches the string of beads tightly as he gazes out over the stormy sea, the howling wind stinging his eyes with the white sea foam.
-A majestic sea eagle spreads its broad wings above his head, gracefully turning in the stiff breeze with its eye also out on the sea, as if to
+Awaiting a Homecoming The lanky dark-complexioned boy clutches the string of holy beads tightly as he gazes out over the stormy sea, the howling wind stinging his eyes with the white sea foam.
+A majestic sea eagle cries out and spreads its broad wings above his head, gracefully turning in the stiff breeze with its eye

 June 3rd, 2019, when the sky lit on fire.
 Had Yao Beach, Nua Khlong, Krabi, Thailand.